darkpursuer/AdvDB-2017-Project/README.md

 recover(1) # recover site 1
 ```

+### Scripts
+You can write your DB command scripts and load it into our app.
+Script should only contains all the DB commands or comments which starts with `//` or `===`.

 ### Work distributions
 - Design - Yi Zhang & Taikun Guo
 - Design Document - Yi Zhang